 Pre-Departure Orientations and Health Abroad

-A great motto for study abroad is 'expect the unexpected,' and unfortunately, it is when students least expect it that accidents always seem to happen.
-To help students be proactive on their health and safety abroad, we hold two pre-departure orientations for students in the winter and spring terms before studying abroad.
+A great motto for education abroad is 'expect the unexpected,' and unfortunately, it is when students least expect it that accidents always seem to happen.
+To help students be proactive on their health and safety abroad, we hold two pre-departure orientations for students during spring semester before studying abroad.

-In the spring term, we hold a Parent/Guardian Information session for families where we cover health and safety abroad.
+We also hold a Family Information session for parents/guardians where we cover health and safety abroad during spring semester.

 Health Information Form